gabrielecola/gabrielecola/README.md

 - 🎓 Graduated in Statistics

-- 💻 All of my projects are available at [https://gabrielecola.github.io/#portfolio](portfolio)
+- 💻 All of my projects are available at my [portfolio](https://gabrielecola.github.io/#portfolio)

 - 📊 I'm interested in Machine Learning, Bayesian Statistics and NLP